 I now turn to derive the identification assumption that is implicitly maintained in normalized event studies, as inferred from the empirical validation test commonly used in applied work.
-Before presenting the result, I introduce the no anticipation and parallel trends identification assumptions.

-The no anticipation assumption requires that potential outcomes before childbirth are the same under the observed treatment path and the counterfactual of never giving birth \parencite{abbring2003nonparametric}.\footnote{If outcomes at age $d - 1$ are affected by anticipatory behavior, the no anticipation assumption can instead be imposed at earlier ages (e.g., $d - 2$ or $d - 3$), shifting the baseline period for the treated group.
-Such concerns may also motivate shifting the closest-not-yet control group may to later ages (e.g., $a+2$ or $a+3$).} Formally, \begin{assumption}[NA]{No Anticipation} For gender $g$, treatment age $d$, and target age $a<d$, $APO(g, d, d, a) = APO(g, d, \infty, a)$. \end{assumption}
+Before presenting the result, I introduce the no anticipation assumption.
+The no anticipation assumption requires that potential outcomes before childbirth are the same under the observed treatment path and the counterfactual of never giving birth \citep{abbring2003nonparametric}.\footnote{If outcomes at age $d - 1$ are affected by anticipatory behavior, the no anticipation assumption can instead be imposed at earlier ages (e.g., $d - 2$ or $d - 3$), shifting the baseline period for the treated group.
+Such concerns may also motivate shifting the closest-not-yet control group to later ages (e.g., $a+2$ or $a+3$).} Formally, \begin{assumption}[NA]{No Anticipation} For gender $g$, treatment age $d$, and target age $a<d$, $\APO(g, d) = \APO(g, \infty)$. \end{assumption}

-Next, define the difference in counterfactual earnings trends from age $d - 1$ to $a$ between treatment group $d$ and control group $d'$ as:

-The statement $\gamma_{\mathrm{PT}}(g, d, d', a)=0$, i.e., that counterfactual trends are equal across treatment and control, is often called the parallel trends identification assumption in the DID framework.
-Formally, it can be written as \begin{assumption}[DID-PT]{Parallel Trends} For gender $g$, treatment group $d$, control group $d'$, and target age $a$, $\gamma_{\mathrm{PT}}(g, d, d', a) = 0$. \end{assumption}

-I now turn to deriving the identification assumptions underlying normalized event studies.
-As stated above, my approach is to find the assumptions validated by the validation test: whether prior to childbirth the estimated gender gap in normalized effects is zero, where estimates are obtained by gender using \eqref{eq:cp_main_res}.
-Formally,
+Next, I turn to analyzing the validation test used in applied work, that prior to childbirth the gender gap in normalized estimated effects is zero.
+The null hypothesis can be stated as